 - His words burned like a torch.

-come to the aid of your Church.
+May Saint Dominic come to the help of your Church

-We ask this through our Lord Jesus Christ, your Son,
+Through our Lord Jesus Christ, your Son,

-who lives and reigns with you and the Holy Spirit,
+who lives and reigns with you in the unity of the Holy Spirit,

-one God, for ever and ever.
-Amen.
+God, for ever and ever.

 |